-The evaluation will cover all WFP activities (including cross-cutting issues) in the Democratic Republic of Congo (DRC) between 1 January 2017 to 30 September 2019, including activities and strategic direction prior to the introduction of the Interim Country Strategic Plan (CSP) 2018-2020.1
+The evaluation will cover all WFP activities (including cross-cutting results) for the period from 1 January 2017 to 30 June 2019, including activities and strategic direction prior to the introduction of the Country Strategic Plan (CSP) 2018-2020.
+This is in order to better assess the extent to which changes have taken place with the introduction of the CSP.

 It will assess WFP contributions to CSP strategic outcomes, establishing plausible causal relations between the outputs of WFP activities, the implementation process, the operational environment and changes observed at the outcome level, including any unintended consequences.
+In so doing, the evaluation will make use of the results of the last Country Portfolio Evaluation (2012-2017).